 The average retirement age is steadily increasing, and it’s not just a personal decision anymore.
 Congress has also raised the “normal” retirement age for the Social Security program.
 This shift in retirement age has significant implications for government contractors planning to retire and collect Social Security benefits in the near future.
 Here’s what you need to know about the rising retirement age and its impact on your retirement plans.

-Why does that normal retirement age set by Congress matter?
-While it certainly doesn’t dictate when you can actually retire from work, it does impact when you can collect your Social Security benefits, and just how much of that benefit you can collect.
-The normal retirement age of 67 is the age at which you can receive full Social Security benefits; while you can start collecting on Social Security as early as age 62, you will receive a reduced amount.
-So, any increase in the normal retirement age can impact your benefits when you retire.
-While we certainly hope that any amendments would be phased in gradually, it’s important to be aware of these trends so you can properly plan for your own retirement.
+While the normal retirement age set by Congress doesn’t dictate when you can retire from work, it does determine when you can start receiving full Social Security benefits.
+The current normal retirement age is 67, and collecting benefits before this age results in a reduced amount.
+Any increase in the retirement age can affect the benefits you’ll receive when you retire.
+It’s crucial to be aware of these trends and plan accordingly for your retirement.

-We help you to better understand how your retirement income is taxed so that you can make tax-smart decisions in handling your income streams.
-Drawing on the right accounts at the right times, and even taking Social Security at the right time, can have a major impact on your tax liability.
-We can help you plan for your taxes during your retirement years so that you keep more in your pocket and can spend less time worrying about your financial stability in the years to come.
+We can help you comprehend how your retirement income is taxed, allowing you to make informed decisions about handling your income streams.
+Drawing from the right accounts at the right times and strategically timing Social Security benefits can significantly impact your tax liability.
+Our team of tax planners can assist you in developing a tax-efficient retirement plan, ensuring that you retain more of your income and have peace of mind about your financial security in the years to come.